-Although the park itself remains open, the Capilano River Hatchery closed in March, and remains closed as of early August.
+Although the park itself remains open, the Capilano River Hatchery closed in March, reopened in September, and then closed again in November.

 To learn more about other places impacted by the virus, including a number of parks, see our article about COVID-19 and Vancouver Event & Attraction Cancellations.

 Capilano Lake is one of the main reservoirs for the City of Vancouver and the Lower Mainland.
 As a result, you can’t actually go down to the water – it’s all behind a chain linked fence.
 It’s still exceptionally pretty though to look at.

 At the main entrance to the park is the Cleveland Dam, Capilano Lake and one of the most beautiful views in the Lower Mainland.
 The park at the Cleveland Dam is a great place for a picnic, hike, brief stop for a stroll, or to take photos of the scenery.

 The Cleveland Dam is what’s creating Capilano Lake.
 You can walk across it and look down from the top to the canyon floor below.
 Click Cleveland Dam for more information.

 The Capilano River Hatchery is located downstream from the Cleveland Dam and Capilano Lake.
 It’s about a 20-minute walk down from dam, or you can drive straight there.
 At the hatchery there is an interpretive centre with displays and information.
 Admission is free and the salmon hatchery is open every day of the year.